 Note: remember you need two years of verifiable experience before you are eligible to sit for an ASE exam.
 You can create a MyASE account to get started (Link to ase.com)

-Technician A and technician B are dumb, and I hope to never meet them.
+Technician A and Technician B are dumb, and I hope to never meet them.
 I am frankly sick of dealing with their arguments.
-The worst part about these types of questions is you can get it incorrect even if you are it half right.
+The worst part about these types of questions is you can get them incorrect even if you are half right.
 I tech A is right, and you say both you get that question 100 percent wrong.
 So, read very carefully and look for tricks in the way they work questions.
-A lot of people would say ASE is just as much about your knowledge as it is about your test taking abilities.
+Also, check out the Hardest ASE test to pass article A lot of people would say ASE is just as much about your knowledge as it is about your test-taking abilities.
 Good luck!